Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Simulation Studies

 For site-specific CATE estimation, we employed multiple methods, including the R-learner and X-learner \citep{nie2021quasi, kunzel2019metalearners} implemented via the R package \texttt{rlearner}, and the causal forest \citep{wager2018estimation} using the R package \texttt{grf}.
 For the proposed minimax regret and minimax relative-risk estimators, we first computed the aggregation weights by solving the respective QP problems using the R package \texttt{CVXR} and then ensembled the source-site CATE estimates to derive the final CATE models.
 Additionally, we included a pooled CATE estimator, which directly pools all source data together and trains a single CATE model.

-To evaluate the robustness of our approach, we will compare the empirical regret of different methods under two settings: (1) the performance on each individual source site distribution, and (2) the {\it worst-case} regret across all possible target distributions in $\mathcal{C}\left(Q_{\X}\right)$, which is equivalent to the worst-case regret among the $S$ source sites.
+To evaluate the robustness of our approach, we will compare the empirical regret of different methods under two settings: (1) the performance on each individual source site distribution, and (2) the {\it worst-case} regret across all possible target distributions in $\mathcal{C}\left(Q_{\X}\right)$.
+Under the convex-hull assumption, this worst-case target distribution is attained at one of the source sites.
+Therefore, in our simulation setup, the worst-case regret over $\mathcal{C}\left(Q_{\X}\right)$ is equivalent to the maximum regret across the $S$ source sites, with the corresponding site-specific CATE serving as the oracle target CATE.
 According to Equation~\eqref{equ:regret:distance}, the empirical regret is measured as the MSE between the estimated CATE model, $\hat{f}(\cdot)$, and a given target CATE, $\tau_Q(\cdot)$, over the target covariate observations: $\frac{1}{n_Q}\sum_{i=1}^{n_Q}(\tau_Q(\X^{Q}_i)-\hat{f}(\X^{Q}_i))^2$.
 For each setup, we conduct 1,000 Monte Carlo simulations.